alexadmin/it_overview/README.md

 - QA engineers should work with GUI only

+# monolithic vs microservice

+- monolithic is good at start up for small apps
+- move from monolithic to microservice when developers IDE slow down

 # External sources + recomended books

 1) Continuous Delivery Reliable Software Releases through Build, Test, and Deployment Automation by Jez Humble, David Farley.
 2010